 - Do you have references?

 Asking each contractor the same questions makes it easier to compare one contractor to another.
 Getting multiple quotes also helps homeowners determine what is a fair price for their window installation.
 Some homeowners will be tempted to pick the contractor that offers the best deal, but the cheapest price is not always the best price.
-Checking references is important.
+Checking references is important and if you wear reading glasses, make sure they are on when reviewing any contracts.
+You want to read this in its entirety.

 If you're a homeowner who would like to install new windows in your home, contact a reputable window contractor to get started.
 Your windows contractor can help you decide which product is right for you.